jasonhuh/geekdojo-io.github.io/_posts/2019-3-17-intro-to-data-structure.md

 ##### Summary

+We learned the basic concept of Big O notation, and studied the characteristics of different running time using Jupyter Notebook (which is way cool!).

 Linked List is a our first step to learn a linked data structure that is different from a contiguous data structure such as an array.
 The concept and techniques learend in Linked List are the building blocks for other data structure such as lists, trees and graphs.